AMAS 50TH ANNIVERSARY

-Amas embraced multiculturalism in theatre and was a founding exponent of diversity long before the term became a corporate mantra.
+Amas embraced multiculturalism in theatre and was a founding exponent of equity long before the term became a corporate mantra.

 Since 1968, Amas has been a theatrical force in New York City, developing and producing new American musicals, a pioneer in non-traditional casting and equity, and a forerunner of theatre arts education for young people.

 1968 was a year of divisiveness and social unrest leading to protests against racism, sexism and the Vietnam War; civil rights legislation and the black power movement.
 These tumultuous events led Rosetta LeNoire (1911-2002), a pioneering African-American actress and producer to her own decisive action.